p6668/dota2bot-and-fretbots/README.md

 # About
 This is a customized version of dota2bot.
 This script uses dota2bot with slightly modified farming/pushing behavior.
-This means that the GPM for enemy bots would be around 1100-1300.
+This means that the GPM for enemy bots would be around 1300-1400 and bot will be lv30 in 30-35 mins.

 bots from: https://github.com/ryndrb/dota2bot
 fretbots: https://github.com/fretmute/fretbots